CDCgov/tostadas/README.md

 - **biosample_and_sra**: Runs a submission to BioSample and SRA.
 - **genbank**: Runs a GenBank submission.
 - **fetch_accessions**: Fetches reports and updates the metadata file.
+- **update_submission**: Updates data for existing BioSample or SRA records.
-- **full_submission**: Executes BioSample and SRA submissions, waits 60 seconds multiplied by `params.batch_size`, fetches reports, updates the metadata file with accession IDs, and then performs the GenBank submission.
+- **full_submission**: Executes BioSample and SRA submissions, waits 30 seconds multiplied by `params.batch_size`, fetches reports, updates the metadata file with accession IDs, and then performs the GenBank submission.

 **Note**: The GenBank submission cannot complete without a BioSample accession ID.